wzulfikar/lifelog/programming/big_o_notation.md

 `O(1)` - determining if a number is odd or even.
 O(1) is a static amount of time, the same no matter how much information is there or how many users there are.

 `O(log N)` - finding a word in the dictionary (using binary search).
-Binary search is an example of a type of 'divide and conquor' algorithm.
+Binary search is an example of a type of 'divide and conquer' algorithm.

 `O(N)` - reading a book